State transfer with separable optical beams and variational quantum algorithms with classical light: Application: protocol for transfer of information from one degree of freedom to another

 In this section, we present a protocol for transfer of information from one degree of freedom of a classical light to another degree of freedom, without using classical entanglement.
 The information need not be a-priori known.

 In the protocol, the separable beam, having the coherent mode representation,

 in, say, polarisation and OAM degrees of freedom, acts as a channel.
 The symbols $B$ and $C$ stand for polarisation and OAM degrees of freedom respectively.
 Note that the OAM subspace is spanned by $(2T+1)$ OAM modes.
-For a given $\alpha$, the minimum value of $T$, for which the beam, represented by $J^{BC}(\alpha)^{1/2, T}$, is separable, is given by the closest half-integer or integer greater than,
+The beam in the equation (\ref{Channel_1111}) can be written as,

+where the first fraction contributes to the uniform background (noise) and the second fraction (Bell--like beam) contributes to signal.